Dāna: in rituals

-The effect of dāna
+The effect of

 Charity is held as a noble deed in Hinduism, to be done without expectation of any return from those who receive the charity.
-Some texts reason, referring to the nature of social life, that charity is a form of good karma that affects one's future circumstances and environment, and that good charitable deeds leads to good future life because of the reciprocity principle.
+Some texts reason, referring to the nature of social life, that charity is a form of good karma that affects one's future circumstances and environment, and that good charitable deeds lead to good future life because of the reciprocity principle.